sigugo/sysow/README.md

 ```
 oh-my-posh font install
 ```
-Change the Windows Terminal configuration to use one of the Nerd Fonts
+Restart Windows Terminal and change the Default settings to use one of the Nerd Fonts via Settings UI.

 ### Configure for Powershell